 As I was attempting to work through the clubs in each division alphabetically when I began my rebrand project in 2013, Aberdeen’s was the first club badge I ever redesigned.
 Below is my initial redesign of the Aberdeen badge, published on 20 May 2013:Aberdeen’s current crest (on the right above) has been used since 1986.
 I consider this to be a very strong badge, but I thought that there were a few minor things that I would wanted to change.
 I figured the football looked a bit dated and the ‘AFC’ in the middle was a wee bit redundant (unless used without the accompanying circle, which Aberdeen did from 1979 until 1986 and then again for the 2014/15 season).
 For this initial redesign, I changed the typeface and used a central ‘A’.
 The stars in the outer ring represent Aberdeen’s two European honours (which have featured above the current badge for most seasons since 2005).

-Below is my updated design, the most obvious change being the incorporation of the fleur-de-lis within the ‘A’.
-Becasue Aberdeen FC was formed in 1903 by the union of three Aberdeen-based clubs—the original Aberdeen FC (1881), Orion FC (1885) and Victoria United FC (1889)—I wanted to have some echo of the history and heritage of the city.
-I settled on the simplicity of the fleur-de-lis, which features on the orle of the City of Aberdeen coat of arms as a royal tressure, which, according to tradition, was granted to the city by Robert the Bruce (1274-1329), King of Scots, indicating royal favour.
+Below is my updated design, the most obvious change being the incorporation of the fleur-de-lis as the counter of the ‘A’.
+Becasue Aberdeen FC was formed by the union of three Aberdeen-based clubs—the original Aberdeen FC (1881), Orion FC (1885) and Victoria United FC (1889)—I wanted to have some echo of the history and heritage of the city.
+I settled on the simplicity of the fleur-de-lis, which is featured as a royal tressure on the orle of the coat of arms of the City of Aberdeen.
+According to tradition, this honour was granted to the city by Robert the Bruce (1274-1329), King of Scots, indicating royal favour.